mohitpai/journey-optimizer.en/help/using/in-app/design-in-app.md

 Once your In-app message is created, and its content defined and personalized, you can review and activate it.
 Notifications will then be sent according to the campaign schedule.
 Learn more in [this page](send-in-app.md).

 ## Message layout {#message-layout}

+>[!CONTEXTUALHELP]
+>id="ajo_campaigns_inapp_authoring_layout"
+>title="Define your In-app content"
+>abstract="The message layout provides you with commonly used templates to frame your message.
+Custom layout provides options to upload or compose custom HTML messages."

 From the **[!UICONTROL Message Layout]** section, select one of the four different layout options to choose from depending on your messaging needs.